gbedwell/random_fragment_generation/README.md

-There are several required and flags to define when calling <code>fragment_generation.py</code>.
+There are several required flags to define when calling <code>fragment_generation.py</code>.

 The required flags are:

 + <code>-build</code>: The genome build being used.
 Currently human genome builds hg19, hg38, and CHM13_v1.1 are implemented.
 + <code>-path</code>: The path to the individual chromosome fasta files.
 + <code>-bc</code>: The full name of the <code>base_counts</code> file.
-+ <code>N</code>: The number of random sites to generate.
++ <code>-N</code>: The number of random sites to generate.
 + <code>-frag</code>: The desired fragmentation method.
 + <code>-dir</code>: The desired location of the output files.
 + <code>-distance</code>: The maximum distance allowed to the upstream cleavage site.